kevinyen83/PawsAndHearts-Python-GraphQL-AWSSAM-API/README.md

 4.  **Go back to the method and select "Integration Request".**

-    - Turn off **"Lambda proxy integration"** to allow manual setup of integration responses.
+    - Turn off `Lambda proxy integration` to allow manual setup of integration responses.
     - Expand **"HTTP Headers"** and add `Content-Type` and `x-api-key`.
-    - **Turn off "API key required" in each "OPTIONS" method.**
+    - **Turn off `API key required` in each "OPTIONS" method.**

 5.  **Go back to the method and select "Method Response".**